cef62/design-system-coverage-jsday-2025/slides.md

 <!--
 Hi everyone!
-We will tell you the story of how we measure the impact of our design systems through the Design System Visual Coverage, a project we battle tested in production and released as an open-source project.
+We will tell you the story of how we measure the impact of our design systems through the Design System Visual Coverage, a project we battle tested in production and released on GitHub.
 -->

 ---